Recommended Systems for 8K Playback. Part 1: Using GPUs

 - Platform performance: The decoding performance directly depends on the CPU performance: clock frequency and number of CPU cores.
 Video rendering performance depends on the GPU performance: frequency, number of cores, memory bandwidth.

-The HEVC decoder integrated in Spin Player has been extensively optimized for performance with advanced multithreading in order to make efficient use of modern multicore CPU architectures.
+The HEVC and VVC decoders have been extensively optimized for performance with advanced multithreading in order to make efficient use of modern multicore CPU architectures.
 Different parallelization methods are supported including: Wavefront Parallel Processing (WPP), slices, tiles, and frame-level parallelism.
-Common formats used in the industry and supported by Spin Player include:
+Common picture partition formats used in the industry and supported by Spin Player include:

 - WPP: commonly used by software encoders

-- 4 slices: as defined by the ARIB ATD-B32 standard
+- 4 slices (HEVC): as defined by the ARIB ATD-B32 standard

 - 2×2 tiles: used by some 8K hardware encoders

-The performance of the Media player scales very well with the number of CPU cores.
+The decoding performance scales very well with the number of CPU cores.
 By using CPUs with higher core counts it is possible to increase the performance for applications that require higher bitrates, higher quality chroma formats (4:2:2 or 4:4:4), higher frame rates, and even resolutions beyond 8K.

 We have conducted a detailed benchmarking analysis using hard-to-decode content in 8K resolution in order to identify the required properties of the system for 8Kp60 payback applications.